nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-view-designer/left-menu.md

 **To upload a new file**: select the folder where you want to upload it and then click on the upload button ![]({{file name='upload-file-vd.png'}} ?w=18,border=true).
 A popup window let you select your document in your local files.

 **To create a new file**: select the folder where you want to create it and then click on the create button ![]({{file name='create-file-vd.png'}} ?w=18,border=true).
 A popup window ask you if you want to create an Empty File, an Element or a folder.
-If you select an Element, an base template will generate a boilerplate template to start from.
+If you select an Element, a base template will generate a boilerplate template to start from.

 ![]({{file name='popup-creation-element-vd.png'}} ?w=350,border=true)